 When the goodybag expires, you still fall back to your regular “credit” balance, like a normal PAYG arrangement; that is – you don’t have to buy a goodybag.
 The regular PAYG tariff is still very competitive:

-- 10p/min calls to any UK network or landline, any time of day
+• 10p/min calls to any UK network or landline, any time of day

-- 6p/per text
+• 6p/per text

-- Free calls to other giffgaff users
+• Free calls and texts to other giffgaff users

-- 0800 numbers are actually free
+• 0800 numbers are actually free

-- *Giffgaff goody bags expire (after one month), but normal credit doesn’t
+• *Giffgaff goody bags expire (after one month), but normal credit doesn't

-Do you really need a contract?
+So do you really need a contract?

 This may be a newsflash for contract owners: PAYG tariffs have changed! giffgaff isn’t the only operator offering unlimited data on a PAYG tariff; and you’ve heard of Skype right?
 Well: